Updated March 16, 2021

 A Gentle Conclusion

 When a resident is nearing the end of their life, their death has to be as dignified and comfortable as the life you have made for them.
 Long before any of your residents need it, you have to find a veterinarian or expert who is comfortable with respectful end of life care for each species at your sanctuary.
-For instance, some large animal veterinarians are uneasy with the procedures required to comfortably euthanize an ailing pig (in a manner similar to companion animal care) and can unintentionally add stress and pain to the end of a pig’s life.
+For instance, some large animal veterinarians are uneasy with the procedures required to comfortably euthanize an ailing pig (in a manner similar to An animal who spends regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals. care) and can unintentionally add stress and pain to the end of a pig’s life.
 Agricultural devices such as captive bolt pistols are highly unacceptable and should never be used on sanctuary grounds, nor should they be considered a reasonable option in lieu of a qualified compassionate expert.
 It is your responsibility to ask the tough questions before a tough situation arises.

-As an organization, you must have protocols in place for how it is decided that a resident’s death should be handled, especially in the case of compassionate euthanasia.
+As an organization, you must have protocols in place for how it is decided that a resident’s death should be handled, especially in the case of compassionate The act of ending someone’s life to spare them from suffering or a significantly reduced quality of life that cannot be managed..
 As a general rule, it is best if the decision is highly influenced, if not made outright, by those who spend the most time with the ailing resident.
 Someone far removed from a resident’s day-to-day life should not be in charge of whether they should continue to receive treatment.
 For more information on this topic, check out our resource on compassionate euthanasia policies here.

 A Loss In The Family